 Families can access guidelines for what to expect and how to prepare their students here: Family Guides for Pre-K

 Pre-K classes are limited to 20 students per class therefore some sites may fill-up the available seats and a waitlist may be created.
 We strive to accommodate waitlist requests to other elementary schools where space is available.
-We do not offer a virtual classroom for Pre-K students.

 Specific Mid-Del Pre-K Criteria